TACC/remora/README.md

 Comments?
 Suggestions?
 -------------------
-Fell free to create new issues here in GitHub.
+Feel free to create new issues here in GitHub.
 You can also send us an email.